adobe/aem-import-helper/README.md

 To authenticate with DA, it is suggested to obtain a an IMS JWT bearer token for your DA environment.

-You can store this token in a file on your local machine; simply create a file and simply paste the token into the file and save it.
+You can store this token in a file on your local machine, or pass the token as a cli argument.
+If you choose to store the token in a file, create a file and simply paste the token into the file and save it.
 ```
 --token </path/to/token.txt> OR <token>
 ```